rust-lang/rust/text/0000-extended-compare-and-swap.md

 fn compare_and_swap_explicit(&self, current: T, new: T, success: Ordering, failure: Ordering) -> T;
 ```

 The restrictions on the failure ordering are the same as C++11: only `SeqCst`, `Acquire` and `Relaxed` are allowed and it must be equal or weaker than the success ordering.
+Passing an invalid memory ordering will result in a panic, although this can often be optimized away since the ordering is usually statically known.

 The documentation for the original `compare_and_swap` is updated to say that it is equivalent to `compare_and_swap_explicit` with the following mapping for memory orders: